rust-lang/cargo/src/doc/src/faq.md

 If a library ends up being used transitively by several dependencies, it’s likely that just a single copy of the library is desired (based on semver compatibility).
-If all libraries were to check in their `Cargo.lock`, then multiple copies of the library would be used, and perhaps even a version conflict.
+If Cargo used all of the dependencies' `Cargo.lock` files, then multiple copies of the library could be used, and perhaps even a version conflict.

 In other words, libraries specify semver requirements for their dependencies but